rodrigodiez/crawl-o-matic/README.md

 This is my version of a concurrency based HTTP/HTML crawler.

 I added some features that were not included in the original requirements.
 There is a funny story behind this!

-I was banned from 2 of the biggest sites in spain: http://www.meneame.net and https://www.forocoches.com while testing my crawler.
+While testing the crawler I was banned from 2 of the biggest sites in spain: http://www.meneame.net and https://www.forocoches.com.

-It was awesome to see how the crawler was only limited by the available network bandwidth but from the user point of view a crawler that gets banned is useless, and I am a very much user centric developer so I added:
+It was awesome to see how the crawler was only limited by the available network bandwidth!
+However, from the user point of view, a crawler that gets banned is useless, and I am quite a user centric, value focused developer so I added:

 - Rate limiting
 - Max concurrent connections